smacoh/LoL_Analysis/README.md

 ### Missing Dependency

-In the original dataset, I found that missingness of column `pick1` seemed to
+In the original dataset, I found that the missingness of column `pick1` seemed to have a trend to it, possibly associated with the `league` column.
+Therefore I decided to test if the missingness of `pick1` depends on `league`.
+To test this, I conducted a permutation test with the following ________:

+- Null Hypothesis: The distribution of `league` when `pick1` is missing is the same as the distribution of `league` when `pick1` is not missing.

+- Alternative Hypothesis: The distribution of `league` when `pick1` is missing is **not** the same as the distribution of `league` when `pick1` is not missing.

+- Test Statistic: Total Variation Distance (TVD)

+- Significance Level: 0.05